ErikRasanen/Phase-2/week41/2-Tuesday/Group-discussions/c-group-discussion.md

 export default App;
 ```
+ANSWER: Because alert is inside "onClick", it's working parallel to the setNumber

 ## Exercise 3

 Refer to the `App.js`.
 Discuss how to add, update and remove objects from arrays in React [Ref 2 below]

+ANSWER:
+This one was discussed

 ## ref
 1. [mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)